dotnet/docs-maui/docs/user-interface/controls/tableview.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-`EntryCell` also defines a `Completed` event that's raised when the user hits the return key, to indicate that editing is complete.
+<xref:Microsoft.Maui.Controls.EntryCell> also defines a `Completed` event that's raised when the user hits the return key, to indicate that editing is complete.

-The following example shows using an `EntryCell` to define the appearance of items in a <xref:Microsoft.Maui.Controls.TableView>:
+The following example shows using an <xref:Microsoft.Maui.Controls.EntryCell> to define the appearance of items in a <xref:Microsoft.Maui.Controls.TableView>:

 ```xaml
 <TableView Intent="Settings">